Skip to content

 Technology Purpose Why It Matters

-Circle UCW SDK Smart Contract Accounts on Arc Testnet Non-custodial wallets with social login, PIN, or biometrics
+Circle UCW SDK Smart Contract Accounts on Arc Testnet Non-custodial wallets with email OTP or social login

-Circle CCTP Forwarding Cross-chain USDC bridging (Domain 26) Allows viewers to deposit USDC from any supported source chain
+Circle CCTP Forwarding Cross-chain USDC bridging (Domain 26) Viewers can fund USDC from a supported source chain

-Arc Testnet Settlement layer (Chain ID 5042002) Native USDC gas, sub-second finality, purpose-built for payments
+Arc Testnet Settlement layer (Chain ID 5042002) Native USDC gas, sub-second finality

-EIP-3009 Off-chain transfer authorization Gasless cryptographic signatures for nanopayments
+EIP-3009 Off-chain transfer authorization Gasless signatures for per-second ticks

-viem Type-safe EVM interactions Modern TypeScript library for blockchain operations
+viem Type-safe EVM interactions TypeScript library for chain calls

 Architecture Summary

-Core Engine (src/core/) - Platform-agnostic payment logic: session management, per-second billing, wallet operations, and Circle Gateway integration via the x402 protocol.
+Core Engine (src/core/) - Session management, per-second billing, wallet ops, Circle Gateway / x402.

 What This Enables